-Jamie Schafer is an associate in the Washington, D.C. office.
+Jamie Schafer is a partner in the Washington, D.C. office.
 Ms. Schafer represents both corporations and individuals in matters involving the Foreign Corrupt Practices Act (FCPA), federal securities and anti-money laundering laws and regulations as well as advising clients with respect to embargoes administered by the U.S. Department of Treasury, Office of Foreign Assets Control (OFAC).

 Ms. Schafer has experience in investigations, voluntary disclosures and settlement negotiations before numerous enforcement agencies including the U.S. Department of Justice, Securities and Exchange Commission, Department of State, OFAC and the World Bank’s Integrity Vice Presidency.
 She has represented companies in investigations regarding conduct in Asia, Africa, Europe, Latin America and the Middle East.
 Ms. Schafer has conducted witness interviews, presented to multiple government enforcement agencies and managed multi-jurisdictional investigations involving complex data privacy restriction. more +

 In addition, Ms. Schafer counsels clients with respect to anti-corruption, international trade and anti-money laundering compliance policies, procedures and training as well as conducting due diligence and providing advice in relation to corporate transactions.
 She has also conducted compliance reviews and fraud risk assessments for both public and private companies.